primejosamen/docschatbot/README.md

 ![Data Inference flow](img/DataInference.jpeg)

    * Users submits query through chatbot prompt, python microservice receives request on HTTP and generate an event to Confluent topic.
-   * Python-Kafka consumer receives chatbot request, query vector store (MongoDB) using vector search and pass the information to OpenAI to get an answer.
+   * Python-Kafka consumer receives chatbot request, query vector store (Elastic) using vector search and pass the information to OpenAI to get an answer.
    * In the given answer, if there are any reference transactions mentioned, Confluent Flink enrich the answer using real time data from other private data sources.
    * Once the answer is fully enriched, A Python-Kafka consumer receives the final response from topic and sends to chatbot using websocket.
    * The final response is sinked to a data store to enable for analytical and auditing use cases.